 -

 Chicago Tribune investigative reporter Ray Long talks about his book "The House That Madigan Built," which covers the long and powerful career of former Illinois House Speaker Michael Madigan and serves as an unofficial primer on Illinois politics.
-We also discuss the former speaker's fall from grace and the federal racketeering charges he now faces.

 -